ts7even/learnreact/README.md

-# learnreact
-Notes to learn react

 # How to start a project.
+This can be replicated for all React frontend websites.
 * npx create-react-app frontend
 * cd frontend
 * npm start (to start up the development folder)